-But here is one protective step you might have overlooked: opening the window a hair when you ride in a car.
+But here is one protective step you might have overlooked: opening a window a hair when you ride in a car.

-The Centers for Disease Control and Prevention recommends that the next time you use a cab, limo or ride-share service, you ask the driver to improve the ventilation in the vehicle by opening the windows or setting the air ventilation/air conditioning to nonrecirculation mode.
+The Centers for Disease Control and Prevention recommends that the next time you use a cab, limo or ride-share service, you ask the driver to improve the ventilation in the vehicle by opening the window a hair or setting the car’s air ventilation system to nonrecirculation mode.

-This CDC tip also applies to personal vehicles — whether you are a passenger in the vehicle of a friend or family member, or you are the driver.
+This CDC tip also applies to personal vehicles — whether you are the driver or a passenger in the vehicle of a friend or family member.

-Since the coronavirus can be transmitted by respiratory droplets, the air you breathe is a vital concern.
-Coughing, sneezing and even simply talking can release aerosols into the air that can infect others.
-Others can infect you through the same actions.
+Since coronavirus infections primarily are caused by respiratory droplets, the air you breathe is a vital concern.
+Coughing, sneezing and even simply talking can release aerosols with the coronavirus into the air that can infect others.
+Others could infect you through the same actions.

-And because so many people with the virus named SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) are asymptomatic, you can be unaware of the danger that lurks all around you.
+And because so many people with the virus (technically named SARS-CoV-2 for “severe acute respiratory syndrome coronavirus 2”) don’t have symptoms, you can be unaware of the danger that lurks around you.

 The experts from the Harvard T.H.
 Chan School of Public Health and Portland State University write: